iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 Iterative Studio uses access tokens to authorize [DVCLive] to send live updates to the metrics and plots.

-### Generate access token

 To set up the access token, open your user profile page.
-In the `Studio access token` section, click on `Generate new token`.
+In the , click on `Generate new token`.

-### Regenerate access token

-You can regenerate the access token at any point.
-The old access token will no longer be authorized to send live metrics and plots to Iterative Studio.

-### Reset (delete) access token

-You can delete the access token when you no longer need it.
+You can generate, regenerate, or delete your access token from the `Studio access token` section of your profile page.

 The option to delete the access token is also available when you try to change your password.
 That is, you can reset all your access credentials (your password